 Northwestern University encourages its students to participate in a wide variety of educational experiences abroad.
-To minimize health and safety risks, the University has approved policies to govern undergraduate such opportunities based on the U.S. Department of State (DOS) and the Centers for Disease Control and Prevention (CDC).
+To minimize health and safety risks, the University has approved policies to govern undergraduate travel based on advice from the U.S. Department of State (DOS) and the Centers for Disease Control and Prevention (CDC).

-In January 2018, the U.S. DOS created a new process to inform citizens of health and safety risks called Travel Advisories.
+The U.S. DOS informs citizens of health and safety risks through its Travel Advisories.
 The advisories provide clear, timely, and reliable safety and security information for every country.
 As the first step in planning a trip abroad, all students should read the Travel Advisory for their intended destination(s).

 In general, Northwestern policy precludes travel to a country with a U.S. DOS rating Level 3 (Reconsider Travel), Level 4 (Do Not Travel) or a CDC Warning Level 3; however, undergraduate students interested in traveling to these countries may submit a petition called a Travel Permission Request or TPR for an exception to this policy.
 Templates with instructions for drafting your request are found at the bottom of this page.
 For detailed information, review the new Undergraduate International Travel Policy approved by the International Travel Risk Management Committee and the Associate Provost for Global Affairs (APGA).

 U.S. Department of State's Global Map

 Before you travel internationally, click on your destination and review the Travel Advisory.

 Travel Permission Request (TPR) Process